JerBouma/jerbouma.github.io/_pages/media.md

 <div class="row">
 <div markdown="1" class="fifty-column-left mobile-max-column-width">
-As part of my initative present OpenBB to students and professors, I've been introducing the OpenBB Terminal to the students at Athens University in which I go over the structure, the basics and two use-cases.
+As part of my initative to present OpenBB to students and professors, I've been introducing the OpenBB Terminal to the students at Athens University in which I go over the structure, the basics and two use-cases.

 The goal was to give a clear overview of some of the capabilities of the OpenBB Terminal and explain to the students how they can use the OpenBB Terminal for their market and investment reports.
 </div>